It’s hard to find a marketing blog out there that would not suggest tracking analytics for social media and advertising campaigns.

 Great external communicators swear by the power of tracking engagement metrics.
 But, this practice is just as important for internal communicators.

-Unfortunately, only about 60 percent of internal communications professionals don’t measure the effectiveness of their messaging, according to the International Association of Business Communicators.
+Unfortunately, about 60 percent of internal communications professionals don’t measure the effectiveness of their messaging, according to the International Association of Business Communicators.
 Clearly, there’s a lot of room for improvement in the internal communications pace.

 This is a stark contrast to the state of external communication.
 In 2017, U.S. organizations invested more than $77 billion developing their online brand alone.
 Businesses often overlook the importance of developing their employee brand.